MKLab-ITI/hugomklab/content/projects/sun.md

 <p>
 Relevant limitations that will be addressed are:
 <ul>
-<li>•	Lack of solutions to develop scalable and cost-effective new XR applications.</li>
+<li>Lack of solutions to develop scalable and cost-effective new XR applications.</li>
-<li>•	Lack of convincing solutions for mixing of the virtual and physical environment.</li>
+<li>Lack of convincing solutions for mixing of the virtual and physical environment.</li>
-<li>•	Lack of plausible and convincing human interaction interfaces in XR.</li>
+<li>Lack of plausible and convincing human interaction interfaces in XR.</li>
-<li>•	Barriers due to resource limitations of end-user devices.</li>
+<li>Barriers due to resource limitations of end-user devices.</li>
 </ul>
 The SUN project develops solutions to surpass the aforementioned limitations, including:
 <ul>
-<li>•	Scalable solutions to obtain plausible and convincing virtual copies of physical objects and environments.</li>
+<li>Scalable solutions to obtain plausible and convincing virtual copies of physical objects and environments.</li>
-•	Seamless and convincing interaction between the physical and the virtual world.</li>
+<li>Seamless and convincing interaction between the physical and the virtual world.</li>
-•	Wearable sensors and haptic interfaces for convincing and natural interaction with the virtual environment.</li>
+<li>Wearable sensors and haptic interfaces for convincing and natural interaction with the virtual environment.</li>
-•	Artificial intelligence-based solutions to address current computing, memory, and network limitations of wearable devices.</li>
+<li>Artificial intelligence-based solutions to address current computing, memory, and network limitations of wearable devices.</li>
 </ul>
 The solutions will be demonstrated in three real-life scenarios, focusing on social interaction and collaboration:
 <ol type="1">